snowplow-archive/cloudfront-log-deserializer/README.md

 This Deserializer serves as the basis for the SnowPlow-specific Deserializers found [in the SnowPlow project] [snowplowserdes] but should be generally useful for anyone wanting to analyse CloudFront access log files in Hive, whether SnowPlow users or not.

-cloudfront-log-deserializer is written in Scala and is [available] [downloads] from GitHub as a minified jarfile.
+cloudfront-log-deserializer is written in Java and is [available] [downloads] from GitHub as a downloadable jarfile.
 Currently it only supports CloudFront's [download distribution file format] [awslogdocs] (not the streaming file format).

 ## The CloudFront access log format